-Thomas Jefferson grew the curled variety of parsley and plain-leaf or Italian Parsley as early as 1774, with added entries in 1778, 1809, 1811, and 1817.
-In 1794, he included it in his "Objects for the garden this year."2While he was President, parsley was bought frequently at the Washington market.
-He also listed it in his 1823 Compend[ium] of a Calendar."4
+Thomas Jefferson grew the curled variety of parsley and plain-leaf or Italian parsley as early as 1774, with additional plantings recorded in 1778, 1809, 1811, and 1817.1 In 1794, he included parsley in his "Objects for the garden this year."2While he was President, parsley was bought frequently at the Washington market.3 Jefferson also listed it in his 1823 "Compend[ium] of a Calendar."4

 Parsley is a hardy biennial herb grown as an annual with flavorful, deep green foliage.

 1823 March 1.
 (Compend[ium] of a Calendar).
 "Hotspurs.
 Marrow fats. spinach. parsley ...."9

 1824 March 21.
 (Seed & Grain committed to the care of W. McAndrews for Mr. Jefferson). "...
 Radish, Parsly, Turnips."10